-Ibrahim Pasha, first born son of Ali, at 16 was sent as a hostage to Sultan Selim III when Ali was made Pasha in 1805...and not released until after Ali thwarted the 1807 British invasion, aka 'Fraser's debacle'.
+Ibrahim Pasha, the firstborn son of Ali, at 16 was sent as a hostage to Sultan Selim III when Ali was made Pasha in 1805... and not released until after Ali thwarted the 1807 British invasion. aka 'Fraser's debacle.'
 So in Ibrahim's heart of hearts, he was more Egyptian than Turk.
-Yet it's hard to imagine a closer relation between a father and son - although disagreements arose over finances and strategy, sometimes leading to murderous threats.
+Yet it's hard to imagine a closer relationship between a father and son, although disagreements arose over finances and strategy, sometimes leading to murderous threats!
 Ibrahim's troops loved and respected him, as he led and cared for them through numerous challenging conflicts.
-In 1848, after so many wars, Ibrahim ailing with tuberculosis, coughing up blood, took a European tour to recover his health.
+In 1848, after so many wars, Ibrahim, ailing with tuberculosis and coughing up blood, took a European tour to recover his health.
 Ali, who had never been to a country more civilized than his own, followed his son on his own steamship, a gift from Great Britain after the 1840 crisis ended.
-When hearing that his friend King Louis Philippe, was being deposed in the 1848 French Revolution, Ali wanted to sail to France to rescue him!...When Ibrahim heard this, he sent his father's ship back to Egypt.
+When Ali heard that his friend, King Louis Philippe, who gifted him the brass chiming clock tower in his citadel, was being deposed in the 1848 French Revolution, he wanted to sail to France to rescue him! ...
+When Ibrahim heard of this, he sent his father's ship back to Egypt.

-Ali was suffering seizures of senility, attributed to the abundance of silver nitrate treatments given for dysentery, that ate his brain.
-So Ibrahim went to Sultan Abdulmejid to recognize him as Egypt's ruler, but he died 6 months later....To spare the ailing father at Shubra, the shock of Ibrahim's death, the news was withheld.
-But as Ibrahim was being lowered into his grave, in a flash of 2nd sight, The Pasha said, "They are burying Ibrahim - now Abbas will reign, and all our work will be undone!"
+Ali was suffering seizures of senility, attributed to the abundance of silver nitrate treatments given for dysentery that ate his brain.
+So Ibrahim went to Sultan Abdulmejid to recognize him as Egypt's ruler, but he died six months later.
+To spare the ailing father at Shubra the shock of Ibrahim's death, the news was withheld.
+But as Ibrahim was being lowered into his grave in a flash of 2nd sight, The Pasha said, 'They are burying Ibrahim -now Abbas will reign, and all our work will be undone!'